exasol/transformers-extension/doc/developer_guide/developer_guide.md

 ```
 You can find more information regarding the tests in the [Tests](#tests) section below

+## Python Toolbox
+We use the Python toolbox, however some things are modified for this project,
+mainly because we run our integration tests differently here.

+ * we don't use the "slow-checks" workflow for running integration tests, instead we run them in AWS
+    * this means code coverage is currently not run on integration tests.
+ * we also don't use the "build-and-publish" workflow, because we need to build
+    and upload the slc at the moment. instead we use release droid with the
+    release_droid_upload_github_release_assets workflow for now.

 ## Add Transformer Tasks
 In the transformers-extension library, the 8 most popular NLP tasks provided by
 [Transformers API](https://huggingface.co/docs/transformers/index) have already